Market Information

 In the automotive industry, the relative proportion of glass in vehicles is growing and use of thin glass, in particular, is increasing.
 Growth of solar energy, smart glass and energy-efficient glass is being supported by increasing environmental awareness and investments in renewable energy.

-Glass processed using Glaston’s processing machines is supplied to the architectural glass, mobility glass, solar energy and display industries.
+Glass processed using Glaston’s processing machines is supplied to the architectural glass, mobility glass, and solar energy.
 Most of the glass produced with the company’s technology is supplied to the architectural glass industry.

 Glaston operates in a global market, and the company’s business is to a large extent linked to trends in global investment demand.